 How to Make Umm Ali, Step by Step

-- Next, its time to break up the puff pastry into smaller pieces and pile them into your baking dish.
-You can use any medium oven-safe baking dish.
-Ensure you sprinkle the raisins, coconut and nuts between the puff pastry so its layered (vs just on top)
+Next, break up the puff pastry into smaller pieces and pile them into your baking dish.
+You can use any oven-safe baking dish; for this recipe amount I typically use a 9x13 inch dish.

-- Next, you can pour in the milk and spread it evenly all over the puff pastry.
-The pastry will start to soak up the liquid
+Next, pour the milk mixture and spread it evenly all over the puff pastry.
+The pastry will start to soak up the liquid.

-- Top it with more nuts and coconut, but don't add any raisins yet (otherwise they will burn - instead we will add them when its almost finished)
+Top it with more nuts and coconut, but don't add any raisins yet, otherwise they will burn (I learned this the hard way).
+Instead, we will add them when its almost finished baking.
+Add the thick cream in spoonfuls all over, smearing them slightly.

 How to make Umm Ali with Croissants